liberolinux/libero-install/README.md

 When installing, you will be asked to review the partitioning before anything critical is done.

-The installer should be able to run without any user supervision after partitioning, but depending on the current state of the libero repository, you might need to intervene in case a package fails to emerge.
+The installer should be able to run without any user supervision after partitioning, but depending on the current state of the gentoo repository, you might need to intervene in case a package fails to emerge.
 The critical commands will ask you what to do in case of a failure.
 If you encounter a problem you cannot solve, you might want to consider getting in contact with some experienced people on [IRC](https://www.gentoo.org/get-involved/irc-channels/) or [Discord](https://discord.com/invite/gentoolinux).